rust-community/switchboard-team/README.md

 Members: Manish , booyaa, badboy

+Meetings: 9AM PST on alternate thursdays (alternating with the community team meating, synchronized with the events team meeting)

 ## Focus

 Connect the community with the right Rust resources or people, gather feedback from production users, increase Rust presence in other communities